muneebdeveloper/React_POS/README.md

 # React_POS
  React POS(Point of sale and Inventory Management) is a web based point of sale and inventory management system.

+# Live Preview
+## Note
+    The website might be slow at first visit due to free server.
+Visit at https://reactpos.tk

  ## Technologies used
  -- React(Next js)
  -- Apollo